Follow one request through the lock.

 SHA-256 chainedtamper-evidentJSON Lines exportoffline verify-chain

 Right to erasure (GDPR Art.
-17) purges request content, cache and provider credentials, and preserves the metadata chain, so verify-chain still passes after the data is gone.
+17 and equivalents) purges request content, cache and provider credentials, and preserves the metadata chain, so verify-chain still passes after the data is gone.

 Inspect the tool call

-The same DLP pass scans tool arguments and tool results for PII, PHI and secrets before they cross to an MCP server, with the same mask, block or allow-log modes.
+The same DLP pass scans tool arguments and results for PII and secrets first.

 Route the tool egress